 Quinnesec, MI, United States

 This two-sided dice game is just one of many played by most tribes in North America.
 Besides the wooden bowl, dice were contained in baskets or pottery to be shaken.
-In addition to these dice made from bone, other tribes used dice made from peach pits, flat stones, acorns, shells, or carved stickes.
+Kwezage’win used dice made from bone, but dice could also be made from other materials:

 This particular game is in the archives of the National Museum of the American Indian in Washington, DC, with pictures and research done by students of the Hannahville Indian School in Michigan.

 The game was played only by women and mostly in the winter.
 Like other games, this one is also sponsored by a woman in honor of her guardian spirit, and similar ceremonial preliminaries are held.
 After the feast, a blanket is spread out on the floor, and the women sit in a circle, but divided into two teams with each side sitting in a semicircle facing the other.